enniorampello/ip-address-email/README.md

 ssmtp <any-email-address> < message.txt
 ```

+Just replace `<any-email-address>` with the email address to which you would like to receive the test email.

 Congratulations!
 You just received an email from your server.

 Now, we can move on to dynamically check the IP address and check if it changed.